andosteinmetz/twohoursaweek/README.md

 * navigate to 2hoursaweek.org/kirby and confirm
 * hit 'OK' and click 'Start Servers'

-The templates for each section are defined `kirby/site/snippets`.
+The templates for each section are defined `kirby/site/snippets`, as is the code for the header and footer.

 The homepage template is in `kirby/templates/home.php`.

 Javascript and CSS folders are in `kirby/assets`.

+The top slider is using [Slick](http://kenwheeler.github.io/slick/).